From Bit-Parallelism to Quantum String Matching for Labelled Graphs: String Matching in Labeled Graphs

 With the \emph{for}-loop in function \texttt{SourceNodesInit}(), the algorithm visits the nodes in $L_0$, which are at most $O(|V|)$.
 The iteration conditions at lines~\ref{algline:OuterForStart}~and~\ref{algline:MiddleForStart} make the algorithm visit every node.
 For each such iteration, we perform a constant number of operations except for the \emph{for}-loop in \texttt{OperationOne}().
 This \emph{for}-loop visits all the in-neighbours of a node, each time performing a constant number of operations, and $\sum_{i=0}^{|V|-1}|in(i)|=|E|$.
 All of the aforementioned operations can be implemented with a constant number of quantum-gate applications, each affecting a constant number of qubits ($3$ at most), or by performing a load operation from the QRAM, assumed to require constant time.
-At the end of the algorithm, after operation \texttt{DoubleSuperposition}(), we run the quantum-counting procedure on a superposition of $2|P|$ states.
+At the end of the algorithm, we run Grover's search procedure on a superposition of $2|P|$ states, using the entire algorithm as the oracle function.